juliuslipp/create-sveltek-app/CONTRIBUTING.md

 - Open a pull request against the main branch.
 Make sure to follow conventional commit messages.
 The title should start with fix:, feat:, docs:, etc.
 - A maintainer will review your PR and may ask for changes.

-Thank you for helping make create-kit-app better!
+Thank you for helping make create-sveltek-app better!